asyncapi/modelina/docs/presets.md

 Some languages has specific helper functions, and some very basic interfaces, such as for Java.

-In TypeScript because you can have different import syntaxes based on the module system such as [CJS](../examples/typescript-use-cjs/) or [ESM](../examples/typescript-use-esm/), therefore it provies a specific function `addTypeScriptDependency` that takes care of that logic, and you just have to remember `addTypeScriptDependency('ImportanWhat', 'FromWhere')`.
+In TypeScript because you can have different import syntaxes based on the module system such as [CJS](../examples/typescript-use-cjs/) or [ESM](../examples/typescript-use-esm/), therefore it provides a specific function `addTypeScriptDependency` that takes care of that logic, and you just have to remember `addTypeScriptDependency('Import what', 'From where')`.

 ### Overriding the default preset